quantumphysicist/YouTube-Videos_Data-Analysis-With-Python/README.md

 In the YouTube videos, we (1) perform the initial cleaning in Excel (2) save the file as a CSV file, and (3) load the CSV file using pandas.
 In this notebook, we avoid the use of MS Excel altogether and do all the initial steps in Python using the openpyxl library.

-Although I do a walkthrough of the code in the notebook, it turns out to just be 5 lines of code:
+Although I do a slow walkthrough of the code in the notebook, it turns out to just be 5 lines of code:
 ```
 import pandas as pd
 df = pd.read_excel('AC2021_AnnualisedEntryExit.xlsx', sheet_name="Annualised", skiprows = 5, header = [0,1])